 Pretty thermo serving bowl

 2. Rinse beans well, then let them soak in a bowl of fresh cold water for 6 hours more with just enough water to cover.
-Let sit on the kitchen counter.
+Let sit in the cold fridge this second soak time instead of the counter.

 3. Rinse turkey wings with warm water then put them into the crock.